-The Committee includes not less than three members made up of representatives of the Board and potentially an independent Chair.
+The Committee includes two CCHL Directors, as well as the Chief Executive Officer and Chief Financial Officer of CCHL.
+The Chairperson of the Committee is a CCHL director appointed by the Board of CCHL.
 Membership of the Committee is designed to ensure there is sufficient subject matter expertise to meet the obligations set out in this Framework.